These Vegan Peppermint Mocha Donuts are loaded with chocolate, coffee and peppermint flavour for a

 - This donut glaze is made from melted chocolate which creates a super chocolatey topping that goes perfectly with the mocha chocolatey donuts!

-- These are fun to make as an activity for the holidays.
+- Peppermint mocha donuts (also, any donuts) are fun to make as an activity for the holidays!

 How to make this recipe perfectly

 - Make sure to use INSTANT coffee in the recipe.
 (Don’t add in ground coffee beans) If you don’t have instant coffee on hand, you can make a shot of espresso, and replace a couple of tablespoons of the milk with espresso.

 - I use this donut pan to make these donuts.

 - To pipe the donuts into the donut pan, you can either use a piping bag, or you can use a large ziplock bag with a hole cut out in the end.
 You’ll want to cut the hole big enough so the batter can squeeze out evenly into the pan.

 - For the icing, you can melt the chocolate either using a double boiler method or in the microwave.
 If you’re using a microwave, just make sure not to burn the chocolate!